- Study an intellectually challenging course which fosters a deep-level understanding of how our justice and penal system works

 You will become part of a dynamic learning community bringing together students from diverse backgrounds who have real-world experience of criminal justice.
 This means you will benefit from fascinating insights into how different professionals and organisations address current issues in crime, criminal justice and punishment.

 New perspectives on crime

 The need for fresh and innovative thinking about crime – informed by academically credible research – has never been greater.
 This applies to the problems of tackling corporate crime, state crime and terrorism as well as to specific types of offending behaviour and examples of recent cases where offenders subject to supervision have gone on to commit more serious crimes.

-You will examine all these issues within the context of a comprehensive and detailed analysis of crime control and the criminal justice process, including the courts, probation and prison, both in the UK and worldwide.
+You will examine all these issues within the context of a comprehensive and detailed analysis of crime control and the criminal justice process, including the courts, probation and prison.
 You will also explore the most recent developments in criminological theory and research.

-Our modules are structured around wide-ranging criminological debates, including criminal behaviour; comparative criminology, in particular the American justice and penal system; victimology; penology; crime prevention; crime, media and popular culture; civil liberties and human rights; gender; and race and ethnicity.
+Our modules are structured around wide-ranging criminological debates, including criminal behaviour; comparative criminology; victimology; penology; crime prevention; crime, media and popular culture; civil liberties and human rights; gender; and race and ethnicity.

 You will also hone high-level research and policy formulation skills to underpin the independent study project that is a cornerstone of your MSc.
 You can choose an original theme which reflects your personal interests, career aspirations or current job role.

 Interdisciplinary and international approaches